huantrinh1802/m_taskwarrior_d.nvim/README.md

       - If the command has `add`, `del`, `mod` or `purge`, the output will print out only
       - Otherwise, the output will be put into a float, focusable window under the cursor.
 It is dismissed once the cursor moves or reenter the buffer
 - `:TWFocusFloat`: switch the focus to a floating window (or hover, triggered by `TWView`, `TWRunWithCurrent`, and `TWRun`).
 - `:TWEditSavedQueries`: display a buffer with list of saved queries.
-Each query should be a valid TaskWarrior query that can be run with `task {query}`
+Each query should be a valid Taskwarrior query that can be run with `task {query}`
   - Each query can be edited and saved as you could with any buffer
   - The format is `[name of the query] | [filters] | [report]`, don't include `[` and `]` in your actual query
   - `q` or `:q` will close thu buffer without saving any changes